The Seed (2006 film)

-The Seed is a 2006 short-film starring Will Yun Lee and Peter Mensah, produced and directed by Joe Hahn of Linkin Park and Ken Mercado.
+The Seed is a 2006 short-film starring Will Yun Lee and Peter Mensah, produced and directed by Joe Hahn of Linkin Park and written by Christopher Denham.

 The film premiered at the 2006 Busan International Film Festival.

 Synopsis

-The Seed follows the events surrounding a homeless veteran named Ken Mercado, who is portrayed by Will Yun Lee.
+The Seed follows the events surrounding a homeless veteran named Sung, who is portrayed by Will Yun Lee.
 Living along the banks of the Los Angeles River, he is attacked by masked men in black vehicles, invisible to the eye.
-To any passers-by, Mercado appears to have some sort of mental illness, but as he is chased throughout the city, it is revealed to the audience that he is not in fact paranoid, but rather the victim of a government conspiracy.
-Ken's adversaries are visible to him, yet only visible to the audience part of the time.
+To any passers-by, Sung appears to have some sort of mental illness, but as he is chased throughout the city, it is revealed to the audience that he is not in fact paranoid, but rather the victim of a government conspiracy.
+Sung's adversaries are visible to him, yet only visible to the audience part of the time.
 At the end of the film, an alien ship is visible in the sky, watching the scene.